Hurwitz Theory of Elliptic Orbifolds, I: Surface tilings and Hurwitz theory

-Here $\mathbb{P}_{a,b,c}$ denotes a projective line with orbifold points of the specified orders and $\mathbb{P}_{2,2,2,2}$ is the so-called {\it pillowcase} of the associated elliptic curve which double covers it.
-Forgetting the orbifold structure, we may extend the above map from $\Sigma_0$ to all of $\Sigma$, and get a branched covering of either an elliptic curve (for $N=1$) or $\mathbb{P}^1$ (for $N=2,3,4,6$).
+Here $\mathbb{P}_{a,b,c}$ denotes a projective line with orbifold points of the specified orders and $\mathbb{P}_{2,2,2,2}$ is the so-called {\it pillowcase} of the elliptic curve $E$ which double covers it.
+Forgetting the orbifold structure, we may continuously extend the above map from $\Sigma_0$ to all of $\Sigma$, and get a branched covering of either an elliptic curve (for $N=1$) or $\mathbb{P}^1$ (for $N=2,3,4,6$).
+This extension is holomorphic by Riemann's theorem on removable singularities.

-\begin{remark} The case $N=6$ differs from the remaining cases in that the vertices of the $6$-duck tiling map to the orbifold point of order $3$, whereas for all other $N$, the vertices of the tiling map to an orbifold point of order $N$.
-It is also natural to consider tilings by equilateral triangles.
-The above arguments show that a triangulation maps to $\mathbb{P}_{2,3,6}$ and the vertices lie over the orbifold point of order $6$.
-But the representation-theoretic machinery in Sections 4 and 5 does not prove quasi-modularity in this case.
-Thus, quasi-modularity for generating functions of triangulations with specified curvatures is left open in this paper, and is proven only in future work. \end{remark}

-\begin{definition} The {\it curvature} of a vertex of an $N$-duck tiled surface is where $\theta$ is the cone angle around the vertex.
-Note that the curvature of a $6$-duck tiled surface is always even. \end{definition}